 Professional Psychology is a second career for Dr. Foley.
 After receiving an M.S. in Technical Writing from Rensselaer Polytechnic Institute, she spent 15 years in a variety of management roles at Bell Labs and AT&T. During this time, she created and delivered group training on a variety of topics including Diversity, the Americans with Disabilities Act, Team Building and Conflict Management, Process Quality Management, and Layoff Survivor Syndrome.
 She also developed and implemented customer satisfaction survey and data analysis methods for AT&T International Services groups in Europe, the Pacific Rim, and the Americas regions, and she completed an Executive Education Program in International Business at Thunderbird: The American Graduate School of International Management.

-Dr. Foley's research interests are in workplace and career issues, multicultural issues, and the intersections between them.
-Dr. Foley has served as an Executive Committee member for the National Institute for Multicultural Competence, a member of the APA Division 17 Continuing Education Committee, as Chair of the Committee on Legislative Affairs for the New Jersey Psychological Association an ad hoc reviewer for the Career Development Quarterly, and as a member of the editorial board for The Counseling Psychologist.
-For the past 3 years she has served as an editorial board member for the Journal of Career Development.
-Throughout her academic career, she has published and presented with students, and currently she has three papers in press with two former students.
-She also currently works as a Medical Consultant, Psychologist for Social Security Disability and maintains a part-time practice.
+Dr. Foley's current research interests are in workplace and career issues, multicultural issues, and the intersections between them.
+Dr. Foley has served as an Executive Committee member for the National Institute for Multicultural Competence, chair of the APA Division 17 Continuing Education Committee, Chair of the Committee on Legislative Affairs for the New Jersey Psychological Association, as a member of the editorial board for The Counseling Psychologist, and currently as a member of the editorial board for the Journal of Career Development.

 - Ph.D., Seton Hall University

 - Foley, P.F.
 (2004).
 Development of a scale measuring workplace incivility.
 Grant awarded by the Seton Hall University Research Council.